NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/development/04_vscode_ext.md

 ---

-## Markdown

 ### Markdown All in One

 [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) is a collection of Markdown commands and features like keyboard shortcuts, math, table of contents, etc.

-### Better Comments

-[Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) helps to create more understandable, categorizable comments for your code, and works with C++ and Verilog.

 ---